May

 Publisher: McSweeny’s, 2005

 Houellebecq’s dream date, in turn, is H.P.
 Lovecraft.
 If Houellebecq is the international star of a new wave of illiberal misanthropism, Lovecraft (1890 – 1937) is the pater familias of that wave.
-Continue Reading »
+Read the rest of this entry »

 review by Brian Charles Clark